Nitin304/React/README.md

 # React
 This Project includes applications using React.
 Enjoy developing.
-If you like this, you can buy me a drink on below. https://www.paypal.me/nitzaro Cheers.
+If you like this, you can buy me a drink on  https://www.paypal.me/nitzaro.
+Cheers.